crystalisdisassembly/crystalisdisassembly/README.md

 # crystalisdisassembly
+Note: I don't have time to actively maintain this repo, so please by all means take/use/steal anything here, no need to credit me or anything.
+If you find something interesting I'd appreciate a message.

 This is a reassemblable disassembly of the NES game Crystalis.
 The goal of this project is to produce a documented and reassemblable disassembly.
 Target assembler is ca65.

 This repo includes my Mesen Code+Data Log (CDL).
 If you have a more complete CDL, please message me.
 Current CDL stats: